 For decades, partner dance has taught Lead/Follow as a kind of mysterious "Leader" does something and "Follower" does their best to respond to it.

-all wrapped in:
+It's all wrapped in:

 It worked â mostly â because dancers developed intuition and touch over years of frustration and practice.